felipelfv/simulation_nonlinear/README.md

 ### 1. Manuscript

-Contains all manuscript materials converted to Quarto format.
+Contains all manuscript materials in Quarto format.

 ```{r}
 Manuscript/